ahadu055/GDG-Beginner-Capstone-Team7/README.md

  Movie Watchlist

-A clean and simple movie watchlist web application built with vanilla HTML, CSS, and JavaScript.
+A clean and simple movie watchlist web application built with  HTML, CSS, and JavaScript.
 Users can search for movies using the **TMDB API**, view details, and save movies to their personal watchlist — all data is persistently stored in the browser using **LocalStorage**.

  Features